Mt Huashan Hiking Trail

 I stared at her quietly.
 Laura was right.
 Maybe this wasn't such a good idea, especially not with these winter conditions.

-Unfortunately this place was dangerous in the same way a beautiful woman is dangerous - too risky, but too hard to resist!
 My inner conflict continued.
 Part of me could not bear to give up this adventure of a lifetime.
-The beauty of the mountain was overwhelming!
+The splendor of this mountain was overwhelming.

 Yes, it was cold, icy, and threatening to snow, but this would probably be the only chance we would ever have to climb to the summit of Huashan.
 This was one of the most famous mountains in China!
 I uttered a lukewarm response to Laura's idea of quitting.
 We talked a little more, but soon the subject was dropped.
 Laura said she had not really wanted to give up either.
 'Yeah, sure,' I thought to myself.
 I was very worried I had made the wrong choice here, especially since I had no idea what was up ahead.